Love Liza

-Love Liza is a 2002 American tragicomedic drama film directed by Todd Louiso and starring Philip Seymour Hoffman, Kathy Bates, Jack Kehler, Wayne Duvall, Sarah Koskoff and Stephen Tobolowsky.
+Love Liza is a 2002 tragicomedic drama film directed by Todd Louiso and starring Philip Seymour Hoffman, Kathy Bates, Jack Kehler, Wayne Duvall, Sarah Koskoff and Stephen Tobolowsky.
 The film is written by Gordy Hoffman, a playwright and the elder brother of Philip.
 Love Liza debuted at the 2002 Sundance Film Festival, where it won the Waldo Salt Screenwriting Award.